lsst-se/MagicDraw-macros/docgen_templates/latex/README.md

 ## Notes

 * The title is not obtained from the SysML model at this time.
+  This is because the title includes the document handle.
+  In future the Python code may extract the handle from the title and remove the need for `\setDocRef` and `\title` in the metadata file.
+* The date will be inserted automatically from the model version history.
 * An attempt is made to detect mentions of other documents.
   These will be added as citations.
 * Mentions of requirements will be replaced with internal links to the requirement in the current document.